Somyarani13/bddk-fasterrcnn-resnet-objectdetection/README.md

 # Part3: BDD100K Faster R-CNN Inference & GT/Pred Viewer, and Observations

 Streamlit-based tool for visualizing the inference results of a Faster R-CNN model trained on the BDD100K dataset.
 The app allows users to upload an image and visualize both the inference results and the ground truth (GT) annotations (for validation images).
-The inference results are obtained using the Faster R-CNN model, and ground truth annotations are overlaid for images in the validation set.
+The inference results are obtained using the Faster R-CNN model, and ground truth annotations are drawn for images in the validation set.

 ## Inference Folder Structure
 Below is the **expected folder structure** for your data and project files: